 Place clips along the long edges to hold cell together.

-Double check with the Ohmmeter that the two ITO coated sides are facing each other before removing the clip handles.
+Before removing the clip handles, double check with the Ohmmeter that the two ITO coated sides are facing each other.

-Mount the ready cell on the sample rod (of the Stark spectrometer) using a smaller clip to attach it to the upper copper electrode and a bigger clip to attach it to bottom copper electrode.
+Mount the cell on the sample rod (of the Stark spectrometer) using the screw in the plastic rod to tighten the slot onto one of the glass slides, with the upper copper electrode contacting the ITO face.
+Use a small clip to attach the bottom copper electrode to the other glass slide (ITO face).
 (Clean the electrodes with a course and fine sandpaper if their surfaces are not shiny).
 Remove the clip handles of the bigger clip (the handles of the small one can be kept there as there is enough room for them).
+DO NOT route the cable to the lower electrode underneath the clip holding the slides together and DO NOT use the electrodes to seal the cell – both have shorting problems.
+Make sure there is a clear separation, around 1 mm, between the electrode and the opposite ITO glass.